moviedo5/FRMFR/README.md

     ## [1] "df" "Pr" "En"

-The corresponding plots are displayed in Figure XXX.
+The corresponding plots are displayed in Figure 6 of paper.

 ![](README_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->